arkhn/fhir-river/app/README.md

   This component is simply a UI component listing a script for both CleaningScriptButton & MergingScript components.

-### <a id="sourcesFeature">Sources</a>
+### <a id="projectFeature">Projects</a>

 - CredentialDialog

-  This dialog is opened when importing a serialized mapping from the source page.
+  This dialog is opened when importing a serialized mapping from the project page.
 As this data should only miss username and password for database authentication, we use this dialog to allow the user to submit those.

 - CredentialEditButton

-  Button displayed in SourceMappings route page to open a drawer in order to edit source credentials
+  Button displayed in ProjectMappings route page to open a drawer in order to edit project credentials

 - CredentialForm

-  This component loads and displays the current source credentials informations
+  This component loads and displays the current project credentials informations

 - CredentialOwnerSelect

   Displays an Autocomplete component listing all the available owners for the given credentials.

-- SourceCard
+- ProjectCard

-  Basic card component displayed in the Source route component.
+  Basic card component displayed in the Project route component.

-- SourceCardInfo
+- ProjectCardInfo

-  Displays the content of the SourceCard component.
+  Displays the content of the ProjectCard component.

-- SourceCreate
+- ProjectCreate

-  This component is a simple button dispatching a createSource action into the sourceSlice.
+  This component is a simple button dispatching a createProject action into the projectSlice.

-- SourceDrawer
+- ProjectDrawer

-  Drawer that displays dynamically the different steps needed to create/edit a source name, its credentials and its owners.
+  Drawer that displays dynamically the different steps needed to create/edit a project name, its credentials and its owners.

-- SourceForm
+- ProjectForm

-  Simple form component that lets the user create a new source with a name, or import one.
+  Simple form component that lets the user create a new project with a name, or import one.

-- SourceGrid
+- ProjectGrid

-  A grid component listing all the available sources as cards.
+  A grid component listing all the available projects as cards.

-- sourceSlice
+- projectSlice

-  A slice to create/edit sources before applying the changes in the back-end.
+  A slice to create/edit projects before applying the changes in the back-end.

-- UploadSourceButton
+- UploadProjectButton

-  This button lets the user upload a source JSON file.
+  This button lets the user upload a project JSON file.

 ### <a id="userFeature">User</a>